 - Are there foods you won't give up?

-The same tips are helpful for those who enjoy snacking while watching television at home.
-If you don't want to give up nibbling while watching your shows, keep low-calorie foods close by, because it is very easy to eat too much when you are entranced by your favorite drama, football game or cooking show.
-Eat crisp raw vegetables with your dip instead of greasy chips.
+The same tips are helpful for those who enjoy TV snacking at home.
+If you don't want to give up nibbling while watching your shows, keep low calorie foods on hand because it's very easy to eat too much when you're entranced by your favorite drama, football game, or cooking show.